Missing Mom's Family, Friends Say Arrests Bring 'No Sense Of Closure'

 Fotis Dulos was arrested early Tuesday, Jan.
 7 and is expected to be charged with murder and conspiracy to commit murder.

-His ex-lover, Michelle Troconis was also arrested and charged with murder, as well as an attorney once connected to Fotis Dulos, who was charged with conspiracy to commit murder.
+Dulos' ex-girlfriend, Michelle Troconis, and an attorney who had represented Dulos, Kent Mahwinney, have both reportedly been charged with conspiracy to commit murder.

 "Although we are relieved that the wait for these charges is over, for us, there is no sense of closure.
 Nothing can bring Jennifer back," Luft said.
 "We miss her every day and will forever mourn her loss."